Henry Mews

-Henry Mews (born March 9, 2006) is a Canadian ice hockey player who is a defenceman for the Sudbury Wolves of the Ontario Hockey League (OHL).
-He was drafted with the 74th pick overall in the 2024 NHL entry draft by the Calgary Flames.
+Henry Mews (born March 9, 2006) is a Canadian ice hockey player who is a defenceman for the Michigan Wolverines of the National Collegiate Athletic Association (NCAA).
+He was selected with the 74th pick overall in the 2024 NHL entry draft by the Calgary Flames.

 Playing career

 Playing for the Toronto Jr. Canadians at the U16 AAA level in the 2021–22 season, Mews scored 14 goals and 64 assists for 78 points in 52 games.
 At the 2022 OHL Cup, he recorded one goal and five points in six games.

 Mews was selected seventh overall in the 2022 Ontario Hockey League (OHL) Priority Selection Draft.
 During his first season in the OHL, the 2022–23 season, he scored 12 goals and 31 points in 55 games.

 On January 10, 2025, Mews was traded to the Sudbury Wolves in exchange for defenceman Nolan Jackson and eight draft picks with three of the picks being conditional.
 Hours after the trade, he made his debut with the Wolves against the Niagara IceDogs.
 Mews scored a goal and had two assists for three points.
+After the Wolves were swept in round one of the 2025 OHL playoffs, he announced his commitment to the University of Michigan for the following season.

+Mews made his debut for Michigan on October 3, 2025, against Mercyhurst, recording three assists.
+On November 3, it was revealed that Mews suffered a season-ending injury after taking a knee-to-knee hit.
+At the time of the injury, he had played in 10 games, recording nine assists.